 A time-domain H-field monitor was used to record the surface currents due to the lightning strike.
 The current density is shown in Figure 2.
 A rapid rise in current is followed by a slower decay.
 The current peak at the impact point on the nose is expected, but the high current density along the inner front wing edges, the tail fin and at the tail tip may be of concern for EMI mitigation.

 The objective of this article was to demonstrate how a user defined signal can be employed to simulate a lightning strike in the time-domain using CST MWS.
 The actual indirect effects, i.e. the coupling of the resulting surface current into a shielded structure, are of great interest but are beyond the scope of this article.
 Another potentially interesting application is the analysis of heating of the structure due to dielectric or surface losses.
-This could be calculated in the same interface using the link to CST EM STUDIO™'s thermal solver.
+This could be calculated in the same interface using the link to the thermal solver in CST EM STUDIO®.

 Note that the aircraft model used is full scale: both its length and wingspan exceed 25 meters.
 Despite this size, the simulation using the transient solver with a hexahedral mesh (FPBA) took only about 15 minutes to run on a standard 3 GHz desktop PC with 2 GB RAM.